 The colour of the minim icon shows the status of the MinimServer instance:

 - If the icon is pale yellow, MinimServer is starting

 - If the icon is transparent, MinimServer is running normally

 - If the icon is red, MinimServer has detected an error

-- If the icon is pale blue (white on Mac OS X Mavericks or earlier), MinimServer is stopped
+- If the icon is white (pale blue on some versions of macOS), MinimServer is stopped

 - If the icon is dark grey, no instances of MinimServer were detected